learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 Don't worry if it feels like a lot or you get confused on this lab.
 Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and after this lab, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.

+Don't worry about running tests for this lab.
+Just take your time to explore the data and the code.

 ## Objectives
 You will be able to:
 * Code along (following detailed instructions) to import a csv file and then plot the data